Icelk/kvarn.org/public/features/index.md

 This greatly improves security (resilience against buffer overflows) and reliability, as Rust guarantees pointers to be valid through it's strict borrowing rules.
-This, together with phenomenal error handling and strong tooling makes for a maintainable and predictable code.
+This, together with phenomenal error handling and strong tooling makes for maintainable and predictable code.

 The borrow rules ensure memory safety without runtime overhead, while being as fast as C (assuming the code is optimal, which is easier to accomplish with Rust).